-To what extent did Joe Hill’s involvement in labor unions and his status in labor unions influence the perception of his trial?
+To what extent did Joe Hill’s involvement in labor unions influence the perception of his trial?

 “Workers of the world, awaken!
 Break your chains.
 Demand your rights.